The days are short.

 - Some studies suggest safety at higher doses at 10-40mg when used only for a few weeks, and 100mg when used for only 1-2 days.

 - One should be cautious for use with those prone to seizures, especially children, and for those concerned about potential reproductive side effects from chronic melatonin use.
+This may be related to serotonin-like activity can be excitatory when in excess, or that those with seizure disorders may be on medications that are contraindicated with melatonin.

 Short-term side effects may include “heavy-headedness”, vivid dreaming, or increased drowsiness upon waking.
-Mixed studies exist regarding both protection from and promotion of seizures.

 High doses and/or chronic usage of melatonin can alter pituitary feedback loops of other hormones.
 The reproductive system is known to be affected and melatonin may decrease fertility in both men and women!